The Wonderful World of Mickey Mouse

-The Wonderful World of Mickey Mouse is an American animated streaming television series produced by Disney Television Animation for Disney+.
+The Wonderful World of Mickey Mouse is an American animated television series produced by Disney Television Animation for Disney+.
 The series is a continuation and revival of the Emmy Award-winning 2013 Mickey Mouse shorts, uses the same style, and has many of the same cast and crew, with the exception of the late Russi Taylor, who was replaced by Kaitlyn Robrock in the role of Minnie Mouse.
 The series premiered on November 18, 2020 to coincide with Mickey's 92nd birthday.
 The animation is provided by Mercury Filmworks.

 From November 18 to December 18, 2020, Disney+ premiered two shorts a week.
-An additional ten shorts premiered from July 28 until August 25, 2021.
+An additional ten shorts premiered from July 28 up until August 25, 2021.

-The series was renewed in November 2021 for four 22-minute specials centered around the seasons; the first of which, The Wonderful Winter of Mickey Mouse, premiered on February 18, 2022.
+The series was renewed in November 2021 for a second season consisting of four 22-minute specials centered around the seasons: the first of which, The Wonderful Winter of Mickey Mouse, premiered on February 18, 2022.
 The second special, The Wonderful Spring of Mickey Mouse, was released on March 25, 2022.
 The third special, The Wonderful Summer of Mickey Mouse, was released on July 8, 2022.
 The fourth and final special of the season, The Wonderful Autumn of Mickey Mouse, was released on November 18, 2022.

+On July 28, 2023, a short titled Steamboat Silly was released.
+It served as the series finale.

-The series received generally positive reviews from critics.
+The Wonderful World of Mickey Mouse received generally positive reviews from critics.